Skip to content

 • Static thread-local recv buffer — drops a 64 KB malloc/free pair per keep-alive request.

-• Per-request arena reset — bounded memory on long-running servers without leaking.
+• Per-request arena reset + per-request malloc region — bounded memory on long-running servers without leaking.

 • break / continue real codegen — was silently no-op’d before, prevents LLVM from emitting suboptimal phi nodes around induction variables.